What is actually a wusel?

-- "You are exactly like your father / mother / grandpa / etc."
+- "You are just like your father / mother / grandpa / etc."

 Well meant is not good

-Some of these sentences seem well-meant, others only thoughtless.
-However, the statement that arrives at the child often differs significantly from what was actually said.
-The sentence "Do not touch this, or it will break!"
-Can, if it has been heard often enough, be understood as "I am awkward and always break everything".
+Some of these sentences appear well-meant, others just rash.
+However, the message that is received by the child often differs significantly from what was actually said.
+The sentence “Don't touch that, otherwise it will break!”
+If it has been heard enough, it can be understood as "I am awkward and always break everything".

-The constant call to pull together may teach the child that it is much more desirable to maintain control and not allow feelings.
-And means "Do not do things by halves and strain yourself more!"
-Maybe also that mistakes are unwanted or everything always has to be perfect?
+The constant urge to pull oneself together may teach the child that it is much more desirable to stay in control and not allow feelings.
+And means “Do not do things by halves and make an effort!” maybe that mistakes are undesirable or that everything always has to be perfect?

 Help, my label

 Many small people are already given a label of parents, teachers and other people from their surroundings.
 There are the lazy, the timid, the dreamer, the zappelphillip, the classclown, the no-purpose, the stranger, the fighter.
 Some children sooner or later rebel against these labels and develop into the exact opposite.